-COVID-19 continues to affect the demand for oil and natural gas and we are not able to predict the duration or ultimate impact that it will have on our business, financial condition and results of operations.
+Although much of the demand for oil and natural gas lost during COVID-19 has recovered, we are not able to predict the duration or ultimate impact that the pandemic will have on our business, financial condition and results of operations.
 We continue to closely monitor local infection rates and to conform to guidelines and best practices encouraged by the Centers for Disease Control and Prevention, the World Health Organization and other governmental and regulatory authorities to transition to appropriate return-to-work policies while minimizing interruptions to our operations.
 To date, these measures have not had a material effect on our workforce productivity.